tsaqibfs/sdl-port/readme.txt

 	./sdkmanager --update

 Accept the license with 'y'.
-It might download additional stuff, yet not sure, why...
+It might download additional stuff, yet not sure, why.

 Retry with

 	./sdkmanager --licenses

 If the system tells you that the licenses were accepted, but the build system tells otherwise, it might be looking at the wrong path.
 Symlinking the licenses directory might solve your problem:

 	ln -s $ANDROID_HOME/licenses project

+If every other method fails. launch Android Studio, import 'project' directory, and try to build it once.

 How to compile your own application